Why Europe needs Galileo

-Satellite positioning has already become the standard way of navigating.
-If the signals were switched off tomorrow, many ship and aircraft crews would find it inconvenient and difficult to revert to traditional navigation methods.
+Satellite positioning has already become the standard means of navigating.
+If the signals were switched off or degraded tomorrow, many ship and aircraft crews would find it inconvenient and difficult to revert to traditional navigation methods.

 Many utility networks are also more and more dependant on the precise time synchronisation provided by the satellite navigation systems.
 As the use of satellite navigation spreads, the implications of a signal failure will be even greater, jeopardising not only the efficient running of transport systems, but also human safety.